 because it is righteous

-neighbor and you love your neighbor by fulfilling all the other commandments.
+neighbor and we love your neighbor so we can fulfill the other commandments; but

-that God is speaking to mentally healthy individuals, not to those who would
+implies that God was speaking to healthy-minded people, not to those who would

-harm themselves for the right to harm other people.
+harm themselves and treat others the same way.
 The first commandment says,

 “You shall love the Lord your God with all your heart, mind soul and

-strength,” suggesting it is mentally healthy to love God, who called His Old
+strength,” suggesting that it is mentally healthy to love God, who commanded people

-Testament people to love Him first, so they would be in a proper frame of mind
+Testament to love Him first, so they could be in a proper frame of mind

 to love their neighbor as themselves.
-The problem with the old covenant was it
+The problem with the old covenant was that

-first commandment was to fulfill the other nine.
-That is, you love God by loving
+first commandment was to fulfill the other nine; we love God by loving others,

 Gal 5-15